catman002/kubernetes-ek8-old/README.md

 4) support overlay installation.
 Automatically check the validity of historical version during installation and continue to use or update according to the situation
 5) setup automatically sets the environment required for cluster server environment
-6) support the installation mode of the manager server.
-The manager server can be macos[version:forMAC] or Bash supporting Linux machine[version:forLinux]
+6) Support ek8 installation compute and cluster separation. the compute can be macos[version:forMAC] or Bash supporting Linux machine[version:forLinux]

 - to configure ek8.cfg before installation
-- Please make sure that the machine where the installer is located can log on  the server through SSH without password.
+- Please make sure that the ek8 installation compute can log on  the server through SSH without password.
 - The current ek8 version is CentOS.
 Please confirm that the CentOS version of cluster server is V7 or higher
 - This version is free.
 If you need a higher version, please leave a message with the author on GitHub
 ```